nongaap/learn-inventory/README.md

 high-demand season.
 Each seasonal item has one high-demand season.
 0. When the required inventory level is above normal, use the highest calculated level
-0. some items can only be ordered on the first day of the month, do not issue any orders for those items except on the first of the month
+0. Some items can only be ordered on the first day of the month, do not issue any orders for those items except on the first of the month
-0. some items can only be ordered in packages containing multiple units. we can stock more than the normal inventory level for those items if necessary
+0. Some items can only be ordered in packages containing multiple units. we can stock more than the normal inventory level for those items if necessary